CS340-21/GameGUI/Project_Proposal.md

  for all of the team using machine learning together with GUI development.

 ###### Roles:
-* Sam Aba - General Discussion, Code Implementation, Camera Integration (Current Customer)
+* Sam Aba - Camera Integration, Eye Gaze (Current Customer)
-* Chandler Brooks - Code Implementation, Debugging
+* Chandler Brooks - GUI Implementation
-* Heather Haynie - General Discussion, Code Implementation, Preliminary Reasearch (Current Organizer and Customer)
+* Heather Haynie - Machine Learning, Eye Gaze (Current Organizer and Customer)
-* Matthew Scarfo - General Discussion, Code Implementation
+* Matthew Scarfo - Game Logic, Machine Learning

 Rotation of leading roles will be determined by the progress of team meetings.